Frances Smit

 When I became a parent without examples or understanding from childhood to draw upon -- from what is a tooth fairy to where Santa lives to why the Easter bunny brings a basket and what’s in said basket -- I learned by doing, making mistakes and doing again.

-When I became a Catholic -- with its own language, rituals, rites and culture -- this fish-out-of-water learned by doing every wrong, asking around, and looking to others.
+When I became a Catholic -- with its own language, rituals, rites and culture -- this fish-out-of-water learned by doing everything wrong, asking around, and learning.